Warwick railway station, Perth: Design and construction

 The design of the station also allowed for the possible extension of the upper bus deck in a southward direction towards Beach Road.
 This extension would provide for five additional regular bus bays, as well as additional pedestrian access if required.

-As part of the construction of the new railway station the on/off ramps used for buses were demolished; however the original bridge over the southbound lanes was retained to provide upper-level bus station access.
-A pedestrian pathway was added to the bridge to enable pedestrian movements across to the easy side of the station from a new footbridge linking to Methuen Way, Duncraig.
+As part of the construction of the new railway station, the on/off ramps used for buses were demolished, however, the original bridge over the southbound lanes was retained to provide upper-level bus station access.
+A pedestrian pathway was added to the bridge to enable pedestrian movements from the west side of the station on a new footbridge linking to Methuen Way, Duncraig.

-The most interesting part of the station was the upper bus deck.
-The deck was constructed of precast concrete that was formed off site, which was then transported to the site before being placed atop columns constructed as part of the stations foundations.
-Precast concrete flooring was then put in place, held in specially formed ridges running the length of the beams.
+The station consists of an upper bus deck.
+The deck was constructed of precast concrete that was formed off-site, which was then transported to the site before being placed atop columns constructed as part of the station's foundations.
+Precast concrete flooring was then put in place and held in specially formed ridges running the length of the beams.
 This upper deck was the most expensive structural element of the station, and was the cause of significant attention and consideration as part of the design and construction process.

 Warwick station opened on 28 February 1993.